utmlibrary/toolkit/instagram.markdown

 ## 4. Workshop <a name="workshop"></a>

 Does your research require you to build an archive of Instagram data?
-In this workshop attendees will learn how to scrape tweets with the instagram-scraper program in your command line interface without going through the tedious process of manually downloading Instagram posts.
-Participants will also be guided through the process of cleaning up Twitter data once it’s downloaded.
+In this workshop attendees will learn how to gather Instagram data with the instagram-scraper program in your command line interface without going through the tedious process of manually downloading Instagram posts.
+Participants will also be guided through the process of cleaning up Instagram data once it’s downloaded.

-For this workshop we are going to build an archive of Twitter data using the command line tool twarc.
-We are going to walk through a few exercises using twarc in your operating system’s command line interface: terminal for Linux and OS X and Ubuntu for Windows.
-If you have followed the setup instructions to install wget on your Linux, Windows, or OS X machines then you are ready to begin the workshop.
+For this workshop we are going to build an archive of Instagram data using the command line tool instagram-scraper.
+We are going to walk through a few exercises using instagram-scraper in your operating system’s command line interface: terminal for Linux and OS X and command prompt for Windows.
+If you have followed the setup instructions to install instagram-scraper on your Linux, Windows, or OS X machines then you are ready to begin the workshop.

 ### 4.1 Create Research Profile <a name="persona"></a>